A backyard swimming pool can provide you with endless hours of fun and exercise, particularly during the summer.

 Before you begin vacuuming the pool, you will need to clear out any floating leaves or debris in the pool.
 This will prevent you from having to run the vacuum across its surface, which is both difficult and impractical.

-If you don’t have a skimmer net, feel free to use a pole rake to pick out the larger leaves and debris.
+If you don’t have a skimmer net, you can use a pole rake to remove the larger leaves and debris.

 2. Adjust The Pool Filter Valve

-Once all the leaves and floating debris have been cleared out, turn your pool pump on.
-Ensure that there are no obstructions in the pool filter, and clear it out as necessary.
+Turn your pool pump on once all the leaves and floating debris have been cleared out.
+Ensure there are no obstructions in the pool filter, and clear it out as necessary.

 After this, switch the pool filter valve to “filter” if there is very little or no visible muck in the pool.
-But if the pool is extremely dirty with large debris, switch the valve to “waste”.
+But if the pool is filthy with large debris, switch the valve to “waste”.

-Remember that setting the valve to “waste” will reduce the water level of the pool.
-So, it may be a good idea to keep a garden hose ready in case you need to keep the water level high.
+Remember that setting the valve to “waste” will reduce the pool’s water level.
+So, keeping a garden hose ready may be a good idea if you need to keep the water level high.
 That way, the debris will move through the drain without causing any issues.

 3. Start Up The Vacuum

 Assemble the vacuum parts and start the device.
-Ensure that the pool vacuum head attached to the telescopic extension pole can reach the deepest part of the pool easily.
+Ensure that the pool vacuum head attached to the telescopic extension pole can easily reach the deepest part of the pool.

-What this does is that it pushes water into the pool vacuum hose and gets rid of the air inside it.
-You will see bubbles erupt from the head, which is a sign of the method working.
+This pushes water into the pool vacuum hose and gets rid of the air inside it.
+Bubbles will erupt from the head, which is a sign that the method is working.

 Once the bubbles have stopped, you can move the hose away from the return jet without pulling it out of the water.
 Note that the hose should remain fully submerged in the pool water.